giorgio-daniele/streambot/README.md

 # streambot
-A simple tool for automating Layer-2 and Layer-7 tracing on Content Provider websites (currently, Amazon Prime and DAZN are supported).
+A simple tool for automating Layer-2 and Layer-7 tracing on content provider websites (currently, Amazon Prime and DAZN are supported).
 It allows you to loop over a list of URL channels offered by the Content Provider, recording packet-level and HTTP-level data through Wireshark and HAR traces.

 ## Features
 - Automates tracing for Content Providers like Amazon Prime and DAZN